-access again in places with insufficient terrestrial network capacity such as in most rural parts of Africa.
-Because of its cost, this type of solution is most viable for larger end users (for example schools or even whole communities or for aggregated access solutions: shared between multiple user groups).
-In this way it is being applied by end user organisations (in the case of small two-way satellite Internet access solutions) as well as by telecommunication providers to provide end users as well as the public with connectivity.
+The use of satellite for two-way communications (small two-way satellite systems for Internet access, VSAT systems) can provide a rapid solution for access again in places with insufficient terrestrial network capacity.
+Because of its cost, this type of solution is most viable for larger end-users (eg colleges, outreach centres, communities and libraries, or for aggregated access solutions, shared between multiple user groups).
+In this way it is being applied by end-user organisations (in the case of small two-way satellite Internet access solutions) as well as by telecommunication providers to provide end-users as well as the public with connectivity.